 The Accessible Education Center facilitates and supports access and inclusion for students with disabilities through collaboration and consultation with students, faculty, staff, and the community.
 The AEC works to create and sustain physical, curricular, and informational environments that are informed by and responsive to the diverse characteristics and experiences of students with disabilities and variations of ability.

 In order for a student to establish accommodations, the first step is to meet with an AEC advisor.
-You can make an appointment online, request an appointment via email to email@example.com, call (541) 346-1155, or come to our office in 360 Oregon Hall.
+You can make an appointment online, request an appointment via email to firstname.lastname@example.org, or call (541) 346-1155.

 At your initial appointment, the AEC advisor will ask you about your educational and medical history, current concerns, and anticipated areas of needed support.
 In addition to discussing your concerns, your AEC advisor will review any documentation of disability, test scores, and/or medical records that address barriers that may arise in a university setting.
 If you don't have current documentation, we still encourage you to meet with an AEC advisor to discuss your concerns and possible next steps.
 Once AEC has received sufficient information, you and your advisor will participate in an interactive dialogue regarding reasonable accommodations.